Summary

 15 Minute(s)

-Go to slide 2.
-Ask participants to think about their most meaningful learning experience, and write on a piece of paper a list of characteristics or adjectives describing what made that learning experience meaningful for them.
+Use the provided Presenter Slides to facilitate this session.
+Introduce the session with the title on slide 2.
+Move to slide 3 and ask participants to think about their most meaningful learning experience.
+Invite them to write on a piece of paper a list of characteristics or adjectives describing what made that learning experience meaningful for them.
+Start the K20 Two-minute timer.

 Have one standing representative at a time from each group read one item from their list.